• Skip to primary navigation

 Pro Tips:

-1. This recipe is set for a smaller crock pot of 3 ½ to 4 quarts and 4 servings of about 2 cups each.
+1. This recipe is set for a smaller crock pot of 3 to 4 quarts and 4 servings of aboutย 2 cups each.
 It is a perfect recipe to double for a full-size crock pot and make 8 servings.
-You can also cook the smaller amount in the larger crock pot.
+Or a half recipe in a mini 2-quart crock pot.
+Specific instructions are in the recipe post.

-2. The amount of chicken, like most ingredients in many soups and stews, can vary some.
-1 to 1 ½ pounds range is fine.
-Use either breast or thighs.
+2. Like most ingredients in soups and stews, the amount of chicken can vary.
+A range of 1 to 1 ยฝ pounds is fine.
+Use either breasts or thighs.

 3. Other ingredients like celery, carrots, and potatoes can also vary by the amount you have.

-4. Like most chicken stews, this is a bland recipe.
+4. Like most chicken stews, this is a somewhat bland recipe.
 Spice to your taste.
-Thyme is suggested by most but we usually leave it out.
-Other possible spicing options ½ teaspoon of curry, paprika, or poultry seasoning.
-The optional tomato is a nice addition.
+Thyme is suggested by most, but we usually leave it out.
+The optional tomato is a nice addition, but it needs adjustments of salt and pepper.

 5. This is a thinner stew.
-In this recipe, I suggest tapioca to thicken.
+In this recipe, a slurry of cornstarch is added to cold water.

 6. If the vegetables are not tender at the end of cooking, go a bit longer.